 If there is no suitable running water near you, then focus on one flower, one leaf on a tree or one spot where the wind is blowing and you can see the rippling effect.
 Think of nothing, just focus on the item and your steady even breathing.

 The above technique is one of the first things that you will learn if you follow a programme of mindfulness or meditation.
 Meditation does not have to be difficult, long or boring – just five minutes a day, or a quick short breather when you are feeling stressed can be enough to calm and refocus your mind.

-Focusing on nothing but your breathing in and out, listening and feeling your heart beat, is meditation in its simple form and it will help to declutter your mind.
+Focusing on nothing but your breathing in and out, listening to and feeling your heartbeat, is meditation in its simple form and it will help to declutter your mind.

 Keep a Notebook